 The closing date

-The closing date for the receipt of applications is 30 April 2021.
+The closing date for the receipt of the next round of applications (for visits from August 2023 to July 2024) is 28 April 2023.
 Applications received after that date will not be considered.
 Decisions will be communicated in July.
 Please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.

 The application form